bajumar/Azure-Monitor-Logs/Query Library/Azure Containers/README.md

-# Azure Containers Queries Prerequisites
+# Azure Containers Queries

+These queries are based on the data collected by the Container Monitoring solution.

+## Prerequisites

-Enable Azure Container Monitoring Solution - <https://docs.microsoft.com/en-us/azure/azure-monitor/insights/containers>
+Enable Azure Container Monitoring: <https://docs.microsoft.com/azure/azure-monitor/insights/containers>

-*Be patient as initial schema preparation and data ingestion will take time.*